bagarianomit-ux/Marketplace-Growth-Customer-Experience-Analysis/02_data_understanding/B3_entity_relationships.md

 An order may contain one or more payment records.

-An order may contain multiple payment records, for example when more than one payment method is used.
+An order may contain multiple payment records, for example when payment is split across multiple payment sequences or payment methods.

 ## Orders → Reviews